betterscientificsoftware/bssw.io/Articles/Blog/ConnectingSoftwareDevelopers.md

 •	Include info about your interests related to software productivity and sustainability.
 •	Anything else you want to mention.
 --->

+<a href="https://csmd.ornl.gov/profile/gregory-watson">Dr. Gregory Watson</a> is a Senior Research Scientist in the Research Software Engineering Group at Oak Ridge National Laboratory.
+He completed his Ph.D. in Computer Science in 2000 from Monash University.
+Dr. Watson's research interests include software engineering practices, development environments, programming tools, and modeling and simulation tools for high performance and scientific computing.
+He is founder of the <a href="https://eclipse.org/ptp">Eclipse Parallel Tools Platform</a>, and project leader of the <a href="https://science.eclipse.org">Eclipse Science Top Level Project</a>.

 Elsa Gonsiorowski is an HPC I/O Specialist working at Lawrence Livermore National Laboratory.
 She graduated with her Ph.D. in Computer Science in 2016 from Rensselaer Polytechnic Institute.
 Elsa works on a number of open source, system software tools to support HPC users as they manage files across an increasingly complex storage hierarchy.
 She has a passion for useful documentation and CMake.